mananahmed/syllabi/agentsubjectobject.md

 # Agent, Subject, Object: Early Modern South Asia

 ## Course Description
-This graduate seminar focuses on subject, objects and agents that catalyzed the material and political orders from 1500-1800 in South Asia.
-We pair primary, historical texts (in translation) with recent monographs which demonstrate the intersections between text, narrative and polity.
-Our guiding interests will be in understanding the intimate relationship between power and agency and objects within specific political spaces.
-Eschewing the center/periphery models, we will focus on specific sites of literary and political imagination- Bengal, Deccan, Punjab—and the turn to the global connections with America and Europe during this period.
-This seminar will assume broad familiarity with both Indian and European early modern politics and thought.
+This graduate seminar focuses on agents, subjects and objects that catalyzed the material and political orders from 1500-1800 in South Asia.
+We pair primary, historical texts (in translation) with recent monographs which demonstrate the intersections between narrative and polity within material and epistemic realms.
+Our guiding interests will be in understanding the intimate relationship between power, agency and materiality within specific political spaces.
+Eschewing the center/periphery models, we will focus on specific sites of literary and political imagination-- Bengal, Deccan, Punjab—- and then turn to the global connections with America and Europe during this period.
+This seminar will assume broad familiarity with European early modern politics and thought.

 ## Course Readings (in order of assignment)